JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Puffs-or-Seven-Increasingly-Eventful-Years-at-a-Certain-School-of-Magic-and-Magic.md

 - Director: Tricia Williams
 - Stage Manager: Christie Routel
 orchestra:
-Genres:
+genres:
 - Play
 - Comedy
 - Fantasy
 - Parody
-Description: "In the shadows of wizards and chosen ones, the Puffs strive for a normal magical education, albeit with their own whimsical misadventures.
+description: "In the shadows of wizards and chosen ones, the Puffs strive for a normal magical education, albeit with their own whimsical misadventures.
 A love letter to magic, misfits, and friendship."
 ---
 Meet the Puffs, a lovable group of magical misfits who don't quite fit in with their more famous wizarding counterparts.
 For seven years, they navigate the highs and lows of a magical education filled with spells gone wrong, awkward encounters with dark forces, and the daunting challenge of exams.
 It's a hilariously heartfelt journey that celebrates the importance of friendship and finding your own path, even in a world where you're overshadowed by legends.